 The young population and ever-present EU and UN missions give Pristina a distinctly cosmopolitan vibe, with blazers and heels being the uniform of choice for most young women, and the men looking just as immaculate.
 Added to that, Pristina is easily navigated on foot, meaning that most sites can be reached easily without the need to hire a taxi or figure out public transport!

 There are so many things to do in Pristina that you could be kept occupied for days, or if you prefer to spend your travels discovering the best coffee shops and cocktail bars then Pristina has plenty of those too.

 Are you planning a trip to Pristina?
-Let me know how you enjoy it in the comments below and I will be happy to answer them!
+Let me know if you have any questions in the comments below and I will be happy to answer them!